SelenaKhurana/PacMan/README.md

 # PacMan
 NAME: PacManAssignment
-DESCRIPTION: PacMan Coding Assignment from MITxPRO
+DESCRIPTION: PacMan Coding Assignment from MITxPRO.
+This exercises uses several different images of pacman and creates a phonenmenon of moving pacmen just by the click of a button.

 INSTALLATION:
 To install, download all files to the same directory folder, maintainging the existing folder structure.